rstar900/Android_IPC/01_AIDL_Binder_GetColorService/README.md

-For this exmample of an AIDL Client and Server, insipration is taken from https://youtu.be/JxmozhBzzcg
+For this example of an AIDL Client and Server, insipration is taken from https://youtu.be/JxmozhBzzcg